-We will in the following explicitly calculate the influence of a keV sterile neutrino on $0\nu\beta\beta$ for a comparatively light sterile neutrino mass.
+We will in the following explicitly calculate the influence of a keV sterile neutrino on $0\nu\beta\beta$ for comparatively light sterile neutrino masses.
 We thereby illustrate how our improved knowledge on the parameters involved has changed the picture within the last two years.
-Indeed, the arguments given in Refs.~\cite{Bezrukov:2005mx,Asaka:2011pb} disregarded exactly the part of the parameter space where a significant influence of a DM keV sterile neutrino would have been present.
-However, in particular the X-ray bound -- which has been considerably improved recently -- destroys this big influence.
+Indeed, the arguments given in Refs.~\cite{Bezrukov:2005mx,Asaka:2011pb} disregarded exactly the part of the parameter space where a non-negligible influence of a DM keV sterile neutrino might have been present.
+However, in particular the X-ray bound -- which has been considerably improved recently -- destroys this possibly big influence.
 Thus, due to the new experimental results the conclusion of Refs.~\cite{Bezrukov:2005mx,Asaka:2011pb} remains correct after all, even if the low mass range below $2$~keV had been disregarded.
-In the second part of our study, we focus on the possibility of a form-dominant Dirac neutrino mass matrix.
-We show that this framework is now strongly constrained by the new data, which can have important implications for the model building aspects of keV sterile neutrinos.